yurt-page/documentation/chat_and_messenger.md

 * MS Teams, Flock, Slack or even Discord for a corporate job discussions.

 ## Own messanger
 So for my family and friends I need my own messanger with a server.
 I need a server for a file storage, End-to-End (E2E) encryption and ideally ability to work on local network in serverless mode.
+It doesn't make sense to use Tox over Tot network to talk with my wife in another room.
+Privacy can be relaxed and it's ok to have a metadata leak and use direct p2p connections.
 And here we have not so many options:

 * Telegram has [open source clones](https://alternativeto.net/software/telegram/) with E2E encryption.
 Almost zero problems with migration.
 Still centralized and Android only.
 * Signal, Wire etc. Not so many advantages over Telegram + E2E.
 Higher possibility that they will be blocked (or less given that TG is more popular).
+You can't use own server and most privacy features simply not needed.
 * [meshenger](https://github.com/meshenger-app/meshenger-android) P2P calls without the need for accounts or access to the Internet.
 There is no discovery mechanism, no meshing and no servers: just scan each others QR-Code.
 Android only.
 * [Tox](https://en.wikipedia.org/wiki/Tox_(protocol)) P2P E2E DHT
 * Own XMPP server.
 We may try [Prosody](https://prosody.im/) on OpenWrt router.
 Looks like XMPP can work in XEP-0174: Serverless Messaging